What is a driver vehicle inspection report (DVIR)?

 How electronic DVIRs can help ensure compliance and improve efficiency

 Electronic DVIRs (eDVIR) are paperless, digital versions of inspection reports.
-Just like with paper DVIRs, drivers must complete this report for their post-trip and pre-trip inspections and submit them electronically via smartphone or tablet mobile app.
+Just like with paper DVIRs, drivers must complete this report for their post-trip and pre-trip inspections and submit them electronically via smartphone or DVIR app within a mobile device or tablet.

 Instead of manually filling our DVIRs, many organizations are now leveraging innovative technology like electronic DVIR solutions to accelerate resolutions and reduce breakdowns.
 In fact, by 2025, 1 in 6 operations employees are predicted to be doing jobs that don’t exist today.
 This helps illustrate why more than half (52%) of leaders in physical operations report training, upskilling, and reskilling employees to use new technologies such as eDVIRs as a top priority moving forward.